modularcoder/app-movies-search/README.md

 - The search is made aginst movie name, actors, genre.
 For example you may type `drama tim Robbins` and see the results
 - The search is case insensitive.
 All non-alphanumerical symbols are ignored

-## Asumption

-- Mobile view is out of scope
-- Movies searching is done against title, actor and genre

 ## Further improvements